-Once 326x Ready displays, you must declare the jack type you used to connect your modem to the dial/leased line so that the modem recognizes this connection (see Tables C-16 or C-18).
-You can declare the jack type as follows:
+Once 326x Ready displays, you must declare the jack type you used to connect your modem to the dial/leased line so that the modem recognizes this connection (see Tables C-16 or C-18).You can declare the jack type as follows:

-- 1) Press ▼ until TELCO OPT'S is displayed. - 2) Use to move through the TELCO OPT'S menu until Telco = jack type is displayed.
-For example, you may see Telco = RJ16C in the display. - 3) Press until you see the jack type you used to connect your modem to the dial/leased line.
-For example, you can select Telco:RJ11C. - 4) Press (a).
+- 1) Press $\overline{\phantom{aaa}}$ until TELCO OPT'S is displayed. - 2) Use ▶ to move through the TELCO OPT'S menu until Telco = jack type is displayed.
+For example, you may see Telco = RJ16C in the display. - 4) Press .
 In this example Telco = RJ11C is displayed.